Sunday 21 Nov 1993

 The volume rose as the others kept casting, their spells cried out louder and louder.
 The Hufflepuff common room devolved into an all-out brawl.
 There wasn't a prefect insight to stop it.

 More students arrived.
 The unlucky ones froze at the sight and got hit by an errant spell.
 The lucky ones were standing next to them.
 The smart ones yelled charge and dived right in- Wait that's the foolishly brave ones.
 When did Gryffindors get sorted into Hufflepuff?

 The fight started to break down along class lines.
 The third years found themselves slowly being pushed together as arriving students were told the third years were the cause of the fighting.
 James grunted as a fourth year hit him with a banishing charm, sending him head over kettle across the floor.
 He was stopped when he slammed into a pair of shapely legs.

 There was a feminine shout of surprise before she fell on top of him.
 James only had a second to process Susan falling on him before her elbow slammed right into his groin.

-James let out a blood curdling scream.
+James let out a blood-curdling scream.
 Everyone stopped and looked at the source.
 As one, every boy in the room raised a leg across their body and gave a sympathetic groan of pain.

 A short time later, James shuffled along with the other Hufflepuff third-year boys to breakfast.
 His painful embrace with Susan brought the impromptu spell battle to an end.
-Well that and the Perfects all returning from their weekly early morning Sunday meeting, expertly planned to occur when their should be no problems in the dorms.
+Well that and the Perfects all returning from their weekly early morning Sunday meeting, expertly planned to occur when there should be no problems in the dorms.